 The Consortium for School Network (CoSN) places cybersecurity and the privacy of student data as their top two priorities, but they believe that the risks are generally underestimated.
 The Center for Internet Security (CIS) estimates that cybersecurity attacks aimed at K-12 school systems could jump to as much as 86% in the coming academic year.

-A proactive stance on cybersecurity can result in major savings for your institution.
+A proactive stance on cybersecurity can result in major savings for your district or institution.
 But this proactive approach doesn’t start with your IT department.
 A true culture of security begins at the top to align cybersecurity goals and business goals.
 Educating your educators — as well as your students — on what to watch out for is key, as nearly 90% of breaches are a result of human error.
 With the right preparation and continued vigilance, you can help minimize the impact of this imminent threat.

 Need help determining what a culture of security looks like for your institution?
 We’ve compiled an in-depth guide to cybersecurity.